King William I of England (the Conqueror)

 3) Harald III Hardrada, King of Norway (c.
 1015 – 1066) was named the heir to the childless nephew King Magnus I of Norway.
 Magnus and King Harthacnut of England and Denmark, Edward the Confessor’s half-brother and his predecessor, made a political agreement that the first of them to die would be succeeded by the other.
 As Magnus’ heir, Harald Hardrada, thought he had a claim to the English throne.

 4) Harold Godwinson (c.
 1022 – 1066) was the son of Godwin, Earl of Wessex, the most powerful earl in England and the brother of Edward the Confessor’s wife.
-Harold succeeded his father as Earl of Wessex in 1053 and he then became the most powerful person in England after Edward the Confessor, King of England.
+Harold succeeded his father as Earl of Wessex in 1053 and became the most powerful person in England after Edward the Confessor, King of England.

 5) William II, Duke of Normandy was the first cousin once removed of Edward the Confessor.
 Edward the Confessor’s mother Emma of Normandy was the sister of William’s grandfather Richard II the Good, Duke of Normandy.